kavyashreegovind1803-blip/student-score-prediction/README.md

 This project was completed as part of the **Codomax Digital Solutions AI & Machine Learning Internship**.
 It reflects my learning journey in Python, Data Analysis, Data Visualization, and Machine Learning through hands-on implementation of a complete Student Score Prediction system using Linear Regression.

-## ⭐ If you found this project useful, consider giving it a star on GitHub!